wasi-shah/Docker-AKS/00.3 Kubernetes/Readme.md

 - Tool : Heapster - Heapster monitors the kubernetes cluster
 - Tool : Grafana/Prometheus - A dashboard to view pod metrics by namespace and pod names.
+- Tool : Istio - Istio is an open-source service mesh implementation that manages communication and data sharing between microservices
+  - 1. Traffic Control
+The main feature of Istio is its role in traffic management.
+It controls the flow of traffic between services by implementing routing rules through its Envoy proxies.
+  - 2. Observability
+The platform controls and observes all incoming and outgoing traffic within the network layer.
+Therefore, it collects large amounts of data that provide useful insight for future development.
+  - 3. Security
+While developers secure the application from potential threats and hacks, Istio authorizes, authenticates, and encrypts all internal communication.
+Pods and services talk to each other and transfer data under Istio’s policies.
 - Tool : Datadog - graphing tool -
 - Tool : Kentik - Understand your Kubernetes networks, from container, to data center, to public cloud.
 - Tool : NetFlow - Service communication monitoring in Kubernetes